vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 ## Set up the data source

-To set up the data source, we first need to authenticate ourselves.
+First, we create a new Teams data source.
+Then, we set up authentication for the data source.
 If you're not sure how to do this, check out our [Office 365 getting started guide](/Getting-started-with-the-new-Office-365-Data-Sources.html).
+The authentication process is the same for every Office 365 data source.

-Next we select the team and the channel that we want to connect to.
-In our example, we select the *Dismantle Team* team and the *Frontline Operations* channel.
+Next we select the team and the channel that we want the factory workers to use.
+We select the *Dismantle Team* team and the *Frontline Operations* channel.

 Then, we set the *Retrieve messages from* setting.
 There are three modes that we can choose from:
-1. Get all messages, including top-level messages and replies.
+1. Get all messages: top-level messages and replies.
 2. Get only the top-level messages.
 3. Get only the replies for a specific top-level message.